Poble Espanyol

 A journey through Spain in a single day

-Poble Espanyol, located on Montjuïc Mountain, is an open-air architectural museum that is home to replicas of more than a hundred buildings that are characteristic of various regions of Spain.
-There are also works of contemporary art on display and you can enjoy Spain’s craftwork and gastronomy.
+Located on Montjuïc Mountain, Poble Espanyol features replicas of more than a hundred buildings characteristic of various regions of Spain.
+Additionally, it showcases contemporary art and offers visitors the chance to enjoy Spanish craftsmanship and gastronomy.

 Montjuïc Cable Car, on the Hola Barcelona app